kybak90/FTCW_Risk_Perception/README.md

   **Variable-Codebook.html**, which documents the detailed mapping of variables used in the analysis, along with key preprocessing steps.

-- **data/** Contains the original survey dataset used in the study.
-Due to data sharing restrictions, this file is not publicly accessible.
+- **data/** Placeholder directory for the original survey dataset used in the study.
+  The raw data are not included due to data sharing restrictions.

 - **figure/** Includes all figures generated in the analysis.
 Each file is directly mapped to the corresponding figure in the manuscript or